stephensmalley/selinuxns/README.md

 ## Testing

+See the SELinux kernel wiki [Getting Started](https://github.com/SELinuxProject/selinux-kernel/wiki/Getting-Started) guide for instructions on testing kernels in general.
 I have made some changes to the SELinux testsuite policy to improve the ability to run the testsuite within a child SELinux namespace with an enforcing parent namespace, which can be found on the selinuxns branch of my fork of the selinux-testsuite.

     git clone -b selinuxns https://github.com/stephensmalley/selinux-testsuite